Your Website Is the New Storefront

 bmobilized.com: Will (mostly) automatically convert your existing site into a mobile site for only $9 per month.
 Bmobilized is only as good as your current site, however.

-The more money you can throw at the project, the better your results will typically be.
-A better looking, well thought out website will yield many more conversions (e.g., leads, interested candidates).
+The more money you can throw at the website design project, the better your results will typically be.
+A better looking, well thought out business website will yield many more benefits (e.g., leads, interested candidates).
 High end design doesn’t come cheap.
-A professionally designed website that may include branding, logo, animation and web forms can cost you from $5,000 to $20,000 or more.
+A professionally designed website for your business that may include branding, logo, animation and web forms can cost you from $5,000 to $20,000 or more.

-What is your current website costing you in lost sales or quality hires?
+What is your current business website costing you in lost sales or quality hires?